lacegiovanni17/fintech-wallet/README.md

 1. From the parent directory change to the backend folder of the project by running the following command `cd backend`
 2. run `npm install` to install all packages in package.json file
-3. From the root folder run the following command to start the backend server: `npm run dev`
+3. From the root folder run the following command to start the backend server: `npm run start`
-4. The backend server will be running at http://localhost:3000.
+4. The backend server will be running at http://localhost:4000.

 ## Endpoints